-In recognition of the lifelong work of Colin and Alison Cameron, a fund of £50,000 was received from the Scottish Government in August 2017 for the purpose of enabling the MMF to support 23 additional girls at secondary school and two at university.
-The Fund was spent over four years and the University support was delegated to the Soko Fund, with whom MMF has a partnership agreement.
+In recognition of the lifelong work of Colin and Alison Cameron, a fund of £50,000 was received from the Scottish Government in August 2017 for the purpose of enabling MMF to support 23 additional girls at secondary school and two at university.
+The fund was spent over four years and the University support was delegated to the Soko Fund, with whom MMF has a partnership agreement.

-An additional grant of £50,000 was awarded to the MMF in 2018 to support a further 22 girls at secondary school and two at university.
-Again, this Fund is being spent over 4 years in order to provide support for the pupils and students over the full course of their studies at either secondary school or university.
+An additional grant of £50,000 was awarded to MMF in 2018 to support a further 22 girls at secondary school and two at university.
+Again, this fund is being spent over 4 years in order to provide support for the pupils and students over the full course of their studies at either secondary school or university.